 Your identity is Microsoft

 If employees authenticate via Entra ID (formerly Azure AD), Azure AI Foundry gives you Managed Identity across every service — no API keys, no secrets management, full RBAC audit trails.
-Replicating this on AWS requires bespoke SAML federation work.
+Replicating this on AWS requires bespoke SAML federation work; on GCP it requires Workload Identity Federation configuration.

 M365 is your productivity layer

 Copilot Studio deploys agents directly into Teams, SharePoint, and Outlook with native graph connectors.
-If your team lives in M365, the time-to-value for AI assistants is dramatically shorter on Azure than AWS.
+If your team lives in M365, the time-to-value for AI assistants is dramatically shorter on Azure than AWS Bedrock or Google Vertex AI.

 Regulated industry requirements

 Azure AI Foundry inherits Azure's full compliance portfolio — HIPAA BAA, FedRAMP High, ISO 27001, PCI DSS, NHS DSPT.
-For healthcare, financial services, or public sector, this removes a significant procurement and legal review burden.
+All three platforms meet core compliance requirements, but Azure's breadth and existing enterprise procurement agreements often give it the edge in regulated deals.

 You want low-code agent development